Theistic finitism

 Theistic finitism, also known as finitistic theism or finite godism, is the belief in a deity that is limited.
 It has been proposed by some philosophers and theologians to solve the problem of evil.
 Most finitists accept the absolute goodness of God but reject omnipotence.

 Definition

 Finitistic theism denies that God is omnipotent.
 Ray Harbaugh Dotterer in his book The Argument for a Finitist Theology (1917) summarized the argument for theistic finitism:

 The idea that God is and must be infinite has been a nearly universal belief amongst monotheists.
 Only a minority of thinkers have advanced the idea of a finite deity.

 History

+The idea of a finite God has been traced to Plato's Timaeus.
+Plato's God was not an omnipotent Creator but a Demiurge struggling to control recalcitrant "stuff" or "matter".
+To Plato, matter was infected with evil, uncreated by God.

-William James (1842–1910) was a believer in a finite God which he used to solve the problem of evil.
+William James (1842–1910) was a believer in a finite God which he used to explain the problem of evil.
 James rejected the divine authorship of the Bible and the idea of a perfect God.
 He defined God as a "combination of ideality and (final) efficacity" and preferred a finite God that is "cognizant and responsive in some way".
 James's finite God was not omnipotent, omnipresent, omniscient or a creator of the universe.